jpeterson1823/opendumpy/README.md

-# OpenDumpy: The Open-Source GB/GBC Cartridge Dumper
+# OpenDumpy: GB/C Dumping Tool

 ## What is this?
 OpenDumpy is an open-source Gameboy and Gameboy Color cartridge dumper.